 What is microsporidiosis?
 What causes the disease?

 Microsporidiosis is a disease caused by infection with microscopic organisms called microsporidia.
 Microsporidia are eukaryotic parasites that must live within other host cells in which they can produce infective spores.
-These spores cause microsporidiosis, a disease which is primarily seen in individuals infected with human immunodeficiency virus (HIV), although it can rarely also cause disease in individuals with a normal immune system.
+These spores cause microsporidiosis, a disease that is primarily seen in individuals infected with human immunodeficiency virus (HIV), although it can rarely also cause disease in individuals with a normal immune system.
 Microsporidia are found worldwide, and there are numerous vertebrates and invertebrates that can serve as hosts for this parasite.

 Microsporidiosis can cause infection of the intestine, lung, kidney, brain, sinuses, muscles, and eyes.
-Although there are over 1,200 species of microsporidia, the most prevalent pathogens (disease-causing agents) in humans include Enterocytozoon bieneusi, Encephalitozoon cuniculi, and Encephalitozoon intestinalis.
+Although there are over 1,200 species of microsporidia, there are 15 species that have been identified as causing disease in humans.

 Find out what women really need.